open-gamma-ray-astro/joint-crab/README.md

 This repository contains material related to the paper *Towards multi-instrument and reproducible gamma-ray analysis*.

-This `joint-crab` bundle allows to reproduce the published results by its installation and execution in the local desktop, using a Docker image or via the MyBinder cloud service.
+This `joint-crab` bundle allows to reproduce the published results by its installation and execution in the local desktop, using a Docker image or via the Binder cloud service.

 ##  Contents